coolacid/twitchtracker/README.md

 TwitchTracker
 =============

 This is a node-webkit application to monitor and provide twitch notifications.

+Currently, this has two options, a scrolling window and write the events to a text file.

 To Run:
 - Download a ZIP package